 GUIDELINES FOR STRUCTURING COMMUNITY CARE AND SUPPORTS FOR PEOPLE WITH ID AFFECTED BY DEMENTIA

 These guidelines were developed to assist families and organizations in their planning for extended care that accompanies the diagnosis of dementia, The NTG adopted these practice guidelines to cover the period from when suspicions are aroused to when care ends with eventual death.
+The NTG developed these guidelines and recommendations for provider organizations in developing and providing dementia-related services.
 The guidelines are drawn from the research literature as well as clinical experiences and demonstrated best practices.
 The guidelines reflect a staging model generally accepted for practice among generic dementia services.
-The staging model follows the flow from a pre-diagnosis stage when early recognition of symptoms associated with cognitive decline are recognized through to early, mid, and late stages of dementia, and characterizes the expected changes in behavior and function.
+The guidelines employ a staging model which follows the flow from a pre-diagnosis stage when early recognition of symptoms associated with cognitive decline are recognized through to early, mid, and late stages of dementia, and characterizes the expected changes in behavior and function.
 The guidelines also provide information on early detection and assessment, nonpharmacological options for providing community care for persons affected by dementia as well as commentary on abuse, financial, managing choice and liability, medication use, and nutritional issues.